carbaior/sescc/README.md

 2024 Carlos Baiget Orts
 asinfreedom@gmail.com

+*"If a man will begin with certainties, he shall end in doubts; but if he will be content to begin with doubts, he shall end in certainties."*

+Francis Bacon, "The Advancement of Learning".

+I was content to begin with doubts, so here is sescc.

 ## **sescc** settles ONCE AND FOREVER the EXACT <ins>astronomical dating</ins> of Ptolemy's Almagest

 sescc stands for  **Speed/Error Signal Cross Correlation and Shared Reference in Delta Geminorum** (sescc for short)